 A sticky film that constantly forms on teeth

 Our biological defense system against pathogens quickly mobilizes various immune cells and eliminates these harmful bacteria.
-However, the periodontal tissue becomes the battlefield between bacteria and immune cells.
+However, periodontal tissue becomes the battlefield between bacteria and immune cells.

 This battle between the two is “inflammation.”
 And as a result of inflammation, the gums become swollen, red, and soft.
 So, gum inflammation is so-called Gingivitis.